Our Services

 Helpful Resources

-Pain under your left armpit is usually from muscle strain, costochondritis, swollen lymph nodes, or minor nerve irritation, especially if it’s tender to touch, worse with arm movement, and improves with rest; heart-related pain is less common but more concerning when it feels like deep pressure and comes with chest tightness, shortness of breath, sweating, nausea, dizziness, or spreads to the jaw or arm.
+Pain under your left armpit is most often caused by muscle strain, costochondritis, swollen lymph nodes, or minor nerve irritation—especially when the area is tender to touch, worsens with arm movement, and improves with rest.
+Heart-related pain is less common but more serious, typically feeling like deep pressure and accompanied by chest tightness, shortness of breath, sweating, nausea, dizziness, or pain spreading to the jaw or arm.

 Experiencing pain under your left armpit can feel unsettling.
 Because the heart sits on the left side of the chest, many people immediately worry about a heart attack.
 In reality, most cases of armpit pain are caused by muscle strain, inflammation, or minor nerve irritation — not heart disease.